revaturelabs/interviewquestions/Java/Collections/Collections.md

 **Comparable**: A comparable object is capable of comparing itself with another object.
 The class itself must implement the `java.lang.Comparable` interface to be able to compare its instances.

 **Comparator**: A comparator object is capable of comparing two different objects.
-The class is not comparing its instances, but some other classes' instances.
+The class is not comparing its instances, but some other class instances.
 This comparator class must implement the `java.util.Comparator` interface.

 Comparable and Comparator both are interfaces and can be used to sort collection elements.